Mohabbatein: Critical response

 The film received mixed-to-positive reviews upon release.
 Savera R. Someshwar of Rediff.com called it "a mish-mash alright.
 But it is also a successful, feel-good film," noting that the confrontations between Amitabh Bachchan and Shah Rukh Khan created "an expectant hush" every time they appeared together.
 Taran Adarsh of Bollywood Hungama rated the film 3 out of 5 stars, praising Aditya Chopra’s handling of the drama and character dynamics: "Not once do you feel that the writer in Chopra has tilted on any one side."

 Other critics were less favorable.
 Vinayak Chakravorty of the Hindustan Times described the film as "a veritable lesson to any budding filmmaker on how not to make a film," citing issues with scripting and directorial treatment.
 Vinaya Hagde of Zee Next gave a scathing review, calling the film "dumb" and criticising the underutilisation of supporting actors such as Anupam Kher and Archana Puran Singh.
 The Hindu’s Savitha Padmanabhan expressed dissatisfaction with the film’s length and its structure, saying the confrontational sequences were "always interrupted by the love stories of the teenyboppers."

 A Filmfare reviewer, however, praised the lead performances, stating that both Bachchan and Khan "excelled in their respective roles."
 Nikhat Kazmi referred to the film as emblematic of the "inglorious uncertainties of cinema," while Khalid Mohamed likened it to "a rich, multi-layered, vibgyor cake"—though he noted that "only a few slices tickle the taste-buds."
 Suman Tarafdar, also writing for Filmfare, felt many cast members appeared "unconvinced about their roles and perform[ed] accordingly."

 Screen acknowledged Chopra’s "untiring efforts," highlighting his "mastery over screenplay" in the film’s first half.
 Comparing the film to Dilwale Dulhania Le Jayenge (1995), Dinesh Raheja of India Today remarked that Mohabbatein had "too many diverse strands" and a "disappointingly pat and oversimplified" story.

 Home media and streaming

-The film’s satellite rights were acquired by Sony Entertainment Television, and it has been available for streaming on platforms such as Amazon Prime Video and Apple TV+ since 18 November 2016.
+The film’s satellite rights were acquired by Sony Entertainment Television, and it was available for streaming on platforms such as Amazon Prime Video and Apple TV+ since 18 November 2016.
+Since 1 November 2025, it is available to stream on Netflix as part of Yash Raj Films new contract with the company.